RomeroGabriel/mastering-software-architecture/documentation/arch_styles/space_based_arch.md

     ![Data grid from [Fundamentals of Software Architecture.](https://learning.oreilly.com/library/view/fundamentals-of-software/9781492043447/)](https://raw.githubusercontent.com/RomeroGabriel/mastering-software-architecture/main/documentation/images/arch_styles/space-based-data-grid.png)
     > Data grid from [Fundamentals of Software Architecture.](https://learning.oreilly.com/library/view/fundamentals-of-software/9781492043447/)

     `Data synchronization occurs among processing units that share the same named data grid`.
-For instance, consider an internal replicated data grid in processing units containing customer profile information, using Hazelcast.
-C`hanges made to the CustomerProfile named cache in any processing unit replicate to all others with the same named cache`. `Each processing unit can hold multiple replicated caches as needed or request data from another unit (choreography) or leverage the processing grid for orchestration`.
+For instance, consider an internal replicated data grid in processing units containing customer profile information, using Hazelcast. `Changes made to the CustomerProfile named cache in any processing unit replicate to all others with the same named cache`. `Each processing unit can hold multiple replicated caches as needed or request data from another unit (choreography) or leverage the processing grid for orchestration`.

     Data replication within processing units enables service instances to `start and stop without requiring data retrieval from the database, as long as one instance holds the named replicated cache`.
 When a processing unit instance starts, it connects to the cache provider (like Hazelcast), requests the named cache, and loads it from another instance.